gwastro/pycbc/docs/inference.rst

     print samples.distance

 The function ``InferenceFile.read_samples`` includes the options to thin the samples.
-By default the function will return samples beginning at the end of the burn-in to the last written sample, and will use the autocorrelation length (ACL) calcualted by ``pycbc_inference`` to select the indepdedent samples.
+By default the function will return samples beginning at the end of the burn-in to the last written sample, and will use the autocorrelation length (ACL) calculated by ``pycbc_inference`` to select the indepdedent samples.
 You can supply ``thin_start``, ``thin_end``, and ``thin_interval`` to override this.
 To read all samples you would do::

     samples = fp.read_samples("distance", walkers=0, thin_start=0, thin_end=-1, thin_interval=1)